- Epilepsy Australia Ltd

 Epilepsy Queensland’s website for children with epilepsy

-Livewire.org.au is an online community designed just for young people living with a serious illness, chronic health condition or disability, and their families.
-It is a safe online space where members can connect and share experiences with others who understand what they are going through.
+Livewire.org.au is a free online community connecting teens living with illness or disability, and their siblings, within Australia and New Zealand.
+Whether you’re home or in hospital, you can make friends, share stories, laugh, have a vent, and be yourself.
+Livewire offers a safe online space where members can connect and share experiences with others who understand what they are going through

 - Australian Epilepsy Pregnancy Register